Cray-HPE/docs-csm/operations/network/management_network/bican_support_matrix.md

 ### Overview

 Customer Access Networks provide the interface between Shasta system networking and the customer site network.
 Customer Access Networks (CANs) are routed networks with broadcast domain separation.
 Customer Access
-Networks provide higher availability and more flexibility in accessing cloud services compared to traditional "bastion hosts", and are more in line with cloud-native architecture of Shasta as whole.
+Networks provide higher availability and more flexibility in accessing cloud services compared to traditional "bastion hosts", and are more in line with the cloud-native architecture of Shasta as whole.

 Customer Access Networks (CANs) provide flexible networking at the edge between the site and Shasta system to do the following: